Animal Welfare Association

 for the spay/neuter surgery when the kitten is old enough.

-It is unsafe to transport a cat without a case, therefore,
+It is unsafe to transport a cat without a carrier, therefore, no carrier ... no cat!

-no case ... no cat!
-If you don't have a case of your own and are
+If you don't have a carrier of your own and are

 unable to borrow one, we may have one available that we

 could lend you for the trip home - just ask.
-You should purchase
+You should however purchase a carrier of your own as soon as possible.

 need one to take your cat to the vet for annual check-ups